diffblue/gitlab/doc/ci/environments/deployment_safety.md

 You can prevent older deployment jobs from running when a newer deployment job is started by enabling the [Prevent outdated deployment jobs](../pipelines/settings.md#prevent-outdated-deployment-jobs) feature.

+When an older deployment job starts, it fails and is labeled:

+- `failed outdated deployment job` in the pipeline view.
+- `The deployment job is older than the latest deployment, and therefore failed.` when viewing the completed job.

+When an older deployment job is manual, the play button is disabled with a message `This deployment job does not run automatically and must be started manually, but it's older than the latest deployment, and therefore can't run.`.

+Job age is determined by the job start time, not the commit time, so a newer commit can be prevented in some circumstances.

+### How to rollback to an outdated deployment

+In some cases, you need to rollback to an outdated deployment.
+Current workarounds are:

+- Temporarily disable this feature, rollback and re-enable.
+- Run a new pipeline with previous commit.
+It contains newer deployment jobs than the latest deployment.

+Please see [this issue](https://gitlab.com/gitlab-org/gitlab/-/issues/378359) for more information about improving the usability.

+### Example

 Example of a problematic pipeline flow **before** enabling Prevent outdated deployment jobs: